drossDS/Dan_Data_Science_Portfolio/README.md

 ### Major Accomplishments:
 - Dimensionality reduction techniques such as Principal Component Analysis (PCA) and t-Distributed Stochastic Neighbor Embedding (t-SNE) were employed to group vehicles with similar characteristics
-- Clusters identified were examined against the original variables to uncover common traits and correlations<br><br>
+- Clusters identified with t-SNE were examined against the original variables to uncover common traits and correlations<br><br>
   ![](Images/Unsupervised_Cars/Box_plots.png)

 ### Key Outcomes: